Abuton/code-squad-project-course-work/README.md

       * ML Explanation
       * Result and Findings Communication
       * Report Generation and Explanation

-Python crash course, Pandas skill test, matplotlib crash course and lots of other ML projects. if you have suggestions to make this repository better please make a PR
+Adding some crash course on Web Scraping using MechanicalSoup Library Python crash course, Pandas skill test, matplotlib crash course and lots of other ML projects. if you have suggestions to make this repository better please make a PR